Veronicaa29/Tema_Python/README.md

 # Tema_Python

 ## Description
-This repository contains two related projects:
+This repository contains two related projects and also includes the folder `Optional Homework`, which features exercises from the Python course available on Confluence titled: **Introduction to Python - 2025**.

 ### 1. Tema Python CLI
 This is a Command Line Interface (CLI) application for performing basic mathematical operations and saving the results in a SQLite database.